JoseLSG/geonotes-manager/README.markdown

 * Note: meant for mobile devices first.

 Features:

-* Taggable notes
+- Taggable notes
-* Basic filtering of map notes by their tags
+- Basic filtering of map notes by their tags
-* Notes page to allow for quick lookup of notes on map
+- Allows for quick lookup of notes on map from Notes page
-* Location detection for each note added
+- Location detection for each note added

 Main open source technologies used: